 Is there screening available?

 The NHS bowel cancer screening program is a great service aimed at early detection of bowel cancer.
-The primary screening tool used is a home-testing kit called the FOB test, however, in some special cases, a scope (camera) test can also be used.
-Screening is available to all individuals aged 55 years or over, as well as those who have a family history of bowel cancer (2).
+The primary screening tool used is a home-testing kit called the FOB test, however in some special cases a scope (camera) test can also be used.
+Screening is available to all individuals aged 55 years or over, as well as those who have a family history of bowel cancer.
 If you fall into one of these categories, be sure to follow up with your GP to make sure you’re signed up for this service.

 Treatment and prognosis

-The treatment and prognosis of bowel cancer depend largely on the location, stage, and the type, of cancer.
+The treatment and prognosis of bowel cancer depends largely on the location, stage and the type of the cancer.
 Staging ranges from I to IV, depending on the depth of the tumour and if it has spread.
 A personalised approach is taken to bowel cancer treatment, which can include surgery, chemotherapy, and/or radiation.
-Bowel cancer survival rates have more than doubled in the last 40 years, and 57% of individuals with bowel cancer live for more than 10 years after diagnosis (6).
+Bowel cancer survival rates have more than doubled in the last 40 years, and 57% of individuals with bowel cancer live for more than 10 years after diagnosis.

 This article is for information only and should not be used for the diagnosis or treatment of medical conditions. myHealthSpecialist makes no representations as to the accuracy or completeness of any of the information in this article or found by following any link from this article.
 Please consult a doctor or other healthcare professional for medical advice.